7-Dehydrocholesterol: Sources

 7-DHC can be produced by animals and plants via different pathways.
 It is not produced by fungi in significant amounts.
 It is made by some algae, but the pathway is poorly understood.
-It can also be produced by some bacteria.

 Industrially, 7-DHC generally comes from lanolin, and is used to produce vitamin D3 by UV exposure.
-Lichen is used in vegan supplements.
+Lichen (Cladonia rangiferina) is used to produce vegan D3.

+7-DHC is used for vitamin D3 synthesis via lanosterol in land animals, via cycloartenol in plants, and in algae together with another provitamin D ergosterol for D2.
+In fungi solely ergosterol is used for synthesis of D2 via lanosterol.